discsim/frank/docs/quickstart.rst

 the visibility domain fit as a *.npz*, UVTables for the **reprojected** fit and its residuals, and a figure showing the fit and its diagnostics.

+Here's an example for a frank fit to the DSHARP continuum observations of the protoplanetary disc AS 209 (`Andrews et al. 2018 <https://ui.adsabs.harvard.edu/abs/2018ApJ...869L..41A/abstract>`_).

  xx add figure with caption xx

 Perform a fit using the code as a library
 -----------------------------------------